What is a Mammogram?

 Once a woman reaches age 40, she should plan to schedule a mammogram every year.
 The American Cancer Society also recommends monthly breast self-examinations as well as an annual examination of the breasts by a nurse or doctor as close to the scheduled mammogram as possible.

 More frequent screening may be required if you have a family history of breast cancer or meet other risk factors.
 You should speak to your primary care doctor about how often you should schedule a mammogram at UPMC Western Maryland.

-How to Prepare for Your Mammogram at Western Maryland Health System (WMHS)
+How to Prepare for Your Mammogram at UPMC Western Maryland

 Do not use powder, perfume, ointment, or deodorant directly on your breasts or under your arms prior to a mammogram.
 These substances can blur or distort the image the X-ray technician sees on the film and provide a false positive or negative report.
 Dress as comfortably as possible with two separate pieces of clothing, such as a sweater and pants or a blouse and skirt, so it is easy to undress above the waist for the test.
 Please bring records of any previous mammogram to the appointment at UPMC Western Maryland.
 This helps to establish a baseline for your breast health.